 Does neighbourhood design make a difference to early childhood development (ECD)?
 This project connects urban design and planning disciplines with ECD to explore the impacts of where we live on young children and families.

-RMIT University in collaboration with the Murdoch Children’s Research Institute are working toward developing neighbourhood built environment indicators for optimising early childhood development and reducing inequities.
-Neighbourhoods provide important exposures and resources that can provide parents with the capacity to raise their children and promote healthy child outcomes.
-Yet there is limited evidence-based guidance and metrics for how best to design neighbourhoods that promote ‘child-friendliness’ for young children, due to the lack of studies investigating neighbourhood design relationships with ECD.
+RMIT University in collaboration with the Murdoch Children’s Research Institute, Telethon Kids’ Institute, University of Montreal, and our policy partners, are working toward developing neighbourhood built environment indicators for optimising early childhood development and reducing inequities.
+Neighbourhoods provide important exposures and resources that shape the way parents raise their children and child outcomes.
+Yet there is limited evidence-based guidance and metrics for how best to design neighbourhoods that promote ‘child-friendliness’ for young children, largely due to the lack of studies investigating neighbourhood design relationships with early childhood development outcomes.

 Funding from the Australian Federal Government Department of Social Services and the Bernard van Leer Foundation (Netherlands) enabled us to assemble a dataset of spatial built environment measures linked to the 2015 Australian Early Development Census (AEDC), a population progress measure of early childhood development.
 The linked AEDC-BE dataset is a world-first national dataset linking early childhood developmental outcomes with numerous conceptually informed neighbourhood built environment indicators (e.g. traffic measures, walkability, family-friendly locations and services) calculated for unique neighbourhoods for every 2015 AEDC child participant living in Australia’s largest 21 urban and regional cities.